Hablamos Español Insurance Companies We Work With

 Do all restaurants need liquor liability?

-Only those that serve alcohol, but for them it is essential because general liability generally excludes alcohol claims.
-Rules vary by state.
+Generally only those that serve alcohol, but for them it is often important because general liability typically excludes alcohol claims.
+Rules vary by state, so verify them there.

 What sets the minimum coverage I need?